Alexarr6/browser-agent-evaluation/docs/results/README.md

 The current English evaluation uses one canonical seven-task matrix: five standard tasks and two experimental tasks.
 Both categories are required in every complete run.
-The experimental label discloses weaker acceptance coverage; it does not make those tasks optional.
+The experimental label identifies site-dependent task contracts; it does not make those tasks optional.
 Reachability-only outcomes remain in reporting and resource totals but are excluded from verified task-completion rates.

 The published result is the